 The County is subject to various lawsuits and claims involving public liability and other actions incidental to the ordinary course of County operations.
-Taken together, these claims seek monetary damages in significant amounts.
-To the extent the outcome of such litigation has been determined to result in probable financial loss to the County, a liability for litigation of \$24,503, representing the County's best estimate of the ultimate loss, has been accrued in the government-wide Statement of Net Position.
+Taken together, these claims can seek monetary damages in significant amounts.
+The outcome of such litigations has been determined to result in no probable financial loss to the County, and results in no liability for litigation.
+This represents the County's best estimate and therefore is not accrued in the government-wide Statement of Net Position.
 Refer to Note 11 for more information on these and other long-term liabilities.

-A number of lawsuits and claims are pending against the County for which the financial loss to the County has been determined to be reasonably possible.
+A number of lawsuits and claims are pending against the County for which the financial loss to the County has been determined to be not probable.
 The County intends to vigorously defend itself against these lawsuits.
-The County has recorded actuarially determined reserves in the internal service funds to adequately cover estimated potential material adverse losses at June 30, 2020.
+The County has not recorded actuarially determined reserves, since it has been determined that financial loss is not probable at June 30, 2021.